shenweichen/DeepCTR/docs/source/Quick-Start.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Here, for sparse features, we transform them into dense vectors by embedding techniques.
-For continuous value features, we add a dummy index like LIBFM.
+For dense numerical features, we add a dummy index like LIBFM.
-That is, all dense features under the same field share the same embedding vector.
+That is to say, all dense features under the same field share the same embedding vector.
 In some implementations, the dense feature is concatened to the input embedding vectors of the deep network, you can modify the code yourself.